 Fordham Prep iSTEAM projects will have students:

-Critically test hypotheses to come to real world conclusions about their work and design process.
+test hypotheses for real world conclusions about their work and design process;

-In September 2019, Juniors Alejandro Senado, Martin Coyne, Kevin Salmon, and Joshua Ramos attended the first ESports Summit at the flagship Microsoft store in Manhattan to learn more about gaming and competitive ESports.
+In September 2019, a group of juniors attended the first ESports Summit at the flagship Microsoft store in Manhattan to learn more about gaming and competitive ESports.
 Over 90 Prep students have expressed interest in creating a competitive team for the new school year.
 Mr. Broussard will help guide our students in this new initiative.

 In March 2019, Fordham Prep’s CyberPatriot team was recognized recently for its success in advancing to the national semi-final round of competition.
 CyberPatriot was created by the Air Force Association (AFA) to inspire K-12 students toward careers in cyber security or other science, technology, engineering, and mathematics (STEM) disciplines.
 This was the Prep’s first CyberPatriot team and we look forward to continued success in the future.